lukelovekin/T2A1_Workbook/README.md

 answers
 refereces

+## T2A1 Workbook Assignment

 ****ACME Corporation is looking for devs with an understanding of Rails.
 The following set of questions relate to this RfQ-requirement

+## Architecture of a typical Rails application

 Q1	Describe the architecture of a typical Rails application	200-300